Tharneshtharun69/Personal-Portfolio/Tharnesh R Personal-Portfolio/README.md

 In Experience section you will be able to find my Implant Training and Internship experience level in the field of web development

 # PROJECTS
-In Projects section you will be able to find some of the projects done by me such as educational news website and guess the number website and a view more button which directs to my GitHub account on clicking it and links to the above websites
+In Projects section you will be able to find some of the projects done by me such as educational news website and guess the number website and E-Commerce Website and BMI-Calculator Website and a view more button which directs to my GitHub account on clicking it and links to the above websites

 # CERTIFICATIONS
 In Certifications section you will be able to find the certifications that I have done with IBM, HACKERRANK,TEACHNOOK,PANTECH E LEARNING,CISCO,GREAT LEARNING

 # 🌐CONTACT